yashmodi9998/HTTP5225/Assignments/JOBBoarding - Assignment1/readme.md

 2. **Applicants:** Contains details of the applicants.
 3. **Applications:** Manages job applications.

-## Getting Started

-1. Clone the repository: `git clone https://github.com/yashmodi9998/http5225/Assignments/JobBoarding.git`
-2. Import the database using the provided SQL file.
-3. Configure the database connection in the `config.php` file.

 ## Usage

 - Access the website by navigating to the project root.